AndrewJakubowicz/oldBlogContent/_posts/2016-10-17-practical-http-intro.md

 Anything starting with `>` is your HTTP request.
 Things starting with `<` are the response from the server.

 2. Use this [free online tool](https://www.hurl.it/).
 Select **GET** and copy paste `http://i.imgur.com/ncquuJb.jpg`.
 Clicking **Launch Request** will bring up the request and response.
+(The response will be shown when it loads.)

 With these open, hopefully I can demystify what is going on.